samuelgoto/proposal-block-params/README.md

 This is currently prototyped as a transpiler.

+# Example

+DocScript extends the JS syntax to enable declaring tree-like structures and intermingling imperative code back and fourth.
+Its most simple invocation returns an Element:

 ```javascript
 let head = span {
   // This is JS, so comments are valid!